Jdiriya

-Jdiriya (اجديرية) is a settlement in north-eastern Western Sahara.
+Jdiriya (اجديرية; El Jeriuia) is a settlement in north-eastern Western Sahara.
 It is within the Moroccan-occupied area of the territory, some 150 kilometres north of Tifariti and 60 kilometres northeast of Hawza.
 Under Moroccan occupation, it is organized as a rural commune within Es Semara Province, in the Laâyoune-Sakia El Hamra region.
-At the time of the 2014 census, the commune had a total population of 248 people.
+As of the 2014 census, the commune had a total population of 248 people.